; Community Toolkit - City of Wanneroo

 Did you know that the City of Wanneroo has an online Community Directory?
 You can list your group or club and promote specific events or activities for free!
 It is viewed by thousands of people each month and provides a valuable opportunity for you to promote what you do.
 Visit the Community Directory

-Access short courses and videos on topics such as why you need to focus on marketing, developing your marketing messages and building your website.
-Visit the Wanneroo Learning Hub.
+Visit the Virtual Training Hub to access short courses and videos on topics such as why you need to focus on marketing, developing your marketing messages and building your website.

 Running events